Cheap Nikon FA Lenses for Fun and Learning

 Vivitar 55mm f/2.8 Macro Lens

-• Can reach 1:1 magnification without the need for an extension tube.
+• Can reach 1:1 magnification without needing an extension tube.

 See current price and more information on: